Edward Ferrero

-Edward Ferrero (January 18, 1831 – December 11, 1899) was one of the leading dance instructors, choreographers, and ballroom operators in the United States and served as a Union Army general in the American Civil War, being most remembered for his conduct unbecoming in the Battle of the Crater (July 1864), where he was reported to have been drinking with another general behind the lines as both their units were virtually destroyed.
+Edward Ferrero (January 18, 1831 – December 11, 1899) was an Italian-American dance instructor, choreographer, ballroom operator and military officer who served as a general in the Union army during the American Civil War.

 Early life and career

 Ferrero was born in Granada, Spain.
 His parents were natives of Italy, and had just arrived in Spain when their son was born.
 Thirteen months later, the family moved to the United States and settled in New York City.
 Ferrero's father, a noted dancer and a personal friend of the revolutionary General Giuseppe Garibaldi, soon opened a dance academy.
 When the elder Ferrero retired in his early fifties, Edward took over operation of the academy.
-He educated the wealthy and elite of New York society in the art of dance, and originated many dances that spread in popularity throughout the country.
+He educated the wealthy and elite of New York society in the art of dance and originated many dances that spread in popularity throughout the country.
 Ferrero became renowned as one of America's leading experts in dance.
 He worked part-time as a dance instructor at the United States Military Academy and was the author of The Art of Dancing in 1859.

-Ferrero was interested in military affairs from his association as a youth with Garibaldi, and from his uncle, Colonel Lewis Ferrero, who had served in the Crimean War and the Italian campaign.
-Edward Ferrero became the lieutenant colonel of the 11th New York Militia Regiment, serving for six years in the militia organization.
+Ferrero was interested in military affairs from his association as a youth with Garibaldi, and from his uncle, Colonel Lewis Ferrero, who had served in the Crimean War and the Wars of Italian Unification.
+Edward Ferrero became and served for six years as the lieutenant colonel of the 11th New York Militia Regiment.
 With his skills in choreography and instruction, his troops soon became known for their parade ground precision and military drill.